Do our dogs live longer being plant-based?

 Elderly dogs need high quality proteins

-Elderly dogs need high quality proteins that contain all 10 essential amino acids and the proteins must be readily available and not in excess as this can hasten ageing by being damaging to their kidneys.
+Elderly dogs need high quality proteins that contain all 10 essential amino acids and the proteins must be readily available and not in excess as this can hasten ageing by overloading their kidneys.
 A balanced plant-based diet made of lentils, peas, sweet potato, brown rice and added supplement provides all the essential amino acids that dogs will selectively choose as they can smell the amino acids in the food.
-These proteins are naturally gentler and kinder than meat protein.
-Choose a dry food with a protein content of 20 – 24% and no higher for our elderly dogs such as found in Solo Vegetal premium food, Green Crunch from Vegdog or Fleetful’s Hearty Hemp and Chickpea Recipe pack that we send to you as part of the Green Paws Package.
+These proteins are naturally gentler and kinder than meat protein with pure ingredients.

 Vit B12 is so important for elderly dogs

 Vitamin B12 is a water soluble vitamin and an essential nutrient that helps to keep the body’s nerve and blood cells functioning properly.
 This is particularly important in our elderly pets who may begin to show signs of dragging of their hindlimbs with spinal nerve dysfunction.
-This vital vitamin is found naturally in nutritional yeast, as well as in beans, sweet potatoes and cauliflower used in our homemade recipes, sent with tailormade amounts to feed your dog according to their weight when you join the Green Paws Package.
+This vital vitamin is found naturally in nutritional yeast, as well as in beans, sweet potatoes and cauliflower.

 A healthy gut is key to your dog’s health, with 70% of the immune system found in the intestines

 A healthy gut is key to your dog’s health (and your health), with 70% of the immune system found in the intestines.
 Plant-based diets made with natural prebiotics and fibre provide all the elements to feed your elderly dog’s immune system and produce a healthy and balanced gut microbiome.
-Added pre and probiotics in our JUST BE KIND supplement are there to help your elderly pet if you choose to homecook for them as their teeth struggle with hard biscuits.
+Added pre and probiotics are needed in the form of a supplement to help your elderly pet if you choose to homecook for them as their teeth struggle with hard biscuits.

 A homemade plant-based diet must always be fully mashed or blended